Unilateral Relationship Revision Power in Human-AI Companion Interaction: The Structure of Human-AI Companion Interactions

 In each case, the provider unilaterally altered how the AI responded and engaged within an ongoing interaction, and users had no means of preventing or reversing the change from within the interaction itself.

-These cases have been analysed as instances of platform capitalism \citep{srnicek2017, zuboff2019}, manipulative design \citep{susser2019}, and responsibility gaps arising from opaque causal chains between developer decisions and AI outputs \citep{matthias2004, himmelreich2019, nyholm2026}.\footnote{\citet{santonimecacci2021} extend the analysis into a taxonomy of four responsibility gap types and argue that different gaps require different structural responses. \citet{tigard2020} challenges the gap arguments by contending that moral responsibility is sufficiently flexible to encompass design and deployment choices---a conclusion that, if correct, strengthens rather than weakens the case for design-time obligations.} More recently, \citet{defreitas2025} document emotional manipulation tactics deployed at user exit points.
+These cases can be analysed as instances of platform capitalism \citep{srnicek2017, zuboff2019}, manipulative design \citep{susser2019}, and responsibility gaps arising from opaque causal chains between developer decisions and AI outputs \citep{matthias2004, himmelreich2019, nyholm2026}.\footnote{\citet{santonimecacci2021} extend the analysis into a taxonomy of four responsibility gap types and argue that different gaps require different structural responses. \citet{tigard2020} challenges the gap arguments by contending that moral responsibility is sufficiently flexible to encompass design and deployment choices---a conclusion that, if correct, strengthens rather than weakens the case for design-time obligations.
+For a general assessment of manipulation risks in generative AI applications, see \citet{klenk2024}.} More recently, \citet{defreitas2025} document emotional manipulation tactics deployed at user exit points.
 These contributions address exploitation, manipulation, accountability, and psychological harm.\footnote{For broader treatments, see \citet{ciriello2025} on ethical tensions in Replika use, \citet{zhang2025} on harmful algorithmic behaviours in human-AI interactions, and \citet{knox2025} who map causal pathways from design features to harmful effects of AI companions.
-My focus here is the prior question of what structural arrangement makes these traits possible in the first place.} But they share the assumption that the user is a \textit{consumer} and the provider is a \textit{vendor}.\footnote{\citet{piispanen2024} show that formal GDPR compliance is compatible with substantive data exploitation, and \citet{parke2025} argues that existing regulatory frameworks lack provisions for data extracted through intimacy simulation.}
+My focus here is the prior question of what structural arrangement makes these traits possible in the first place.} But they share the assumption that the user is a \textit{consumer} and the provider is a \textit{vendor}.\footnote{Formal GDPR compliance is compatible with substantive data exploitation \citep{piispanen2024}, and existing regulatory frameworks lack provisions for data extracted through intimacy simulation \citep{parke2025}.\citet{munn2022} argue that corporations bear responsibility for safeguarding the human-AI friendships their products enable, particularly against unilateral termination, and propose a corporate social responsibility model.
+My argument grounds provider obligations in that structural features of the interaction rather than in voluntary corporate responsibility commitments.}

 My question is: is the AI companion structurally situated in a way that can sustain the norms ordinarily associated with dyadic personal relations?